 - 4.1 In accordance with ESFA guidance it is proposed to retain centrally 5% of the EYNFF for 3/4 year old entitlement.
-The 5% is calculated using the 3/4 year old funding (£4,872,993 as at 2021/22 funding) in the table above. - 4.2 The 5% would be applied to the 2022/23 funding once provisional allocations are published in December 2021.
-The 5% proposed to be centrally retained based on 2021/22 funding amounts to £244k. - 4.3 The centrally retained funding will be used to: - Support the costs of the early years and childcare staff team to deliver the increasingly growing early years free entitlement offer, including the Head of Service, Senior Officer - early years, Senior officer - Childcare and Early Years Assistant - Support the costs of the School Improvement Service (Early Years) to Early Years Foundation Stage leads in schools to develop their provision, working towards assessment, supporting them in their role and providing training - Administration of the SEN inclusion fund for low level and emerging needs - Support the costs of the EYES system required to administer early years that is mandated by DfE - Administration of the Disability Access Fund (DAF) including advice and support - Contribute towards two-year-old place funding, where there is a funding pressure between participation and actual funding received based on census returns.
+The 5% is calculated using the 3/4 year old funding (£4,697,658 as at 2022/23 funding) in the table above. - 4.2 The 5% would be applied to the 2023/24 funding once provisional allocations are published in December 2022.
+The 5% proposed to be centrally retained based on 2022/23 funding amounts to £235k. - 4.3 The centrally retained funding will be used to: - Support the delivery of the key priorities as outlined within the approved Early Years Strategy for Hartlepool - Support the costs of the early years and childcare staff team to deliver the increasingly growing early years free entitlement offer, including the Head of Service, Senior Officer - early years, Senior officer - Childcare and Early Years Assistant - Support the costs of the Early Years Teaching and Learning Consultant to support delivery of the Early Years Foundation Stage across provision - Administration of the SEN inclusion fund for low level and emerging needs - Support the costs of the EYES system required to administer early years that is mandated by DfE - Administration of the Disability Access Fund (DAF) including advice and support - Contribute towards two-year-old place funding, where there is a funding pressure between participation and actual funding received based on census returns.